We are seven months into 2020, so it’s a perfect time to share thoughts about art I enjoyed in 2019.

 A few weeks later, theaters across the country closed their doors due to the COVID 19 pandemic.

-A few weeks after that, Disney opted to skip the theaters and release the film fifteen months early, into a world that feels very different from the spring and summer of 2016.
+A few weeks after that, Disney opted to skip the theaters and release the film fifteen months early into a world that feels very different from the spring and summer of 2016.

 Will Hamilton work in 2020?
 I don’t know if this is the right time for the musical.
 The film may feel like an artifact of another era, an unpleasant reminder of where we are now.
 Or it could be an inspirational bit of fun that distracts us from the chaos outside our collective windows (while inspiring us to take some concrete action).
 It will be interesting to see how a broad audience responds to seeing the musical for the first time.

 The release of the film to a broad audience has prompted me to revisit some of the elements of the musical that were most intriguing – from the ways that it complicated the notion of hip-hop theater to the meaning that can be found in the dual casting choices or the ways in which it served as a meditation on legacy and the benefits and costs of ambition.
 It has also led me to think about my initial response to Hamilton.
+Let’s start there.

 I first became aware of Hamilton when I read rapturous tweets from the Roots’ Questlove and NPR’s Gene Demby about an amazing hip hop musical that told the story of Alexander Hamilton with a primarily African American and Latinx cast.
 I was vaguely intrigued, but was hesitant.
 The idea of a hip-hop musical evoked memories of the ill-fated Carmen: A Hip Hopera musical, a well intentioned flop that was trying so hard to signal authenticity to hip hop fans that it felt completely false.